CULTUREBREW.ART IS OPEN!

 If you’re not ready to subscribe, you can still post opportunities for a $25 fee per posting.

 CultureBrew.Art (CBA) is a digital platform that promotes and fosters intersectional interculturalism throughout the literary, performing, and media arts sectors – and beyond!
 Its central feature is a national searchable database of Indigenous and racialized artists, to which theatres, dance and opera companies, film/TV casting directors, indie directors/producers, schools and post-secondary training programs, social service agencies, ad agencies, media outlets, and governmental agencies may access as subscribers.

-CBA will be a powerful tool for building a more inclusive theatre culture that more authentically reflects Canada by promoting Indigenous and racialized artists (IARA); increasing hiring opportunities for IARA; and fostering intercultural connection, community, and artistic collaboration.
-CBA would be searchable by gender, ethnic heritage (Indigenous, African, East Asian, Latin American, Middle Eastern, South Asian, mixed racial heritage), dialects, languages, artistic skills, and other fields.
+A powerful tool for building a more inclusive arts sector that more authentically reflects Canada by promoting Indigenous and racialized artists, CBA aims to increase hiring opportunities for BIPOC artists, and foster intercultural connection, community, and artistic collaboration.
+CBA is searchable by gender, racial/ethnic heritage – Indigenous, African, East Asian, Latinx, South Asian, SWANA (SouthWest Asia/North Africa), mixed ethnic heritage – artistic disciplines, location, keyword, and other fields.

 It's been said that farmers don't grow crops; they create the essential conditions for crops to grow.
-CBA will be a vital tool to break systemic divides, disrupt institutionalized structures, and create conditions under which artists of colour – and by extension, the wider Canadian arts ecology – can thrive.
+CBA will be a vital tool to break systemic divides, disrupt institutionalized structures, and create conditions under which BIPOC artists – and by extension, the wider Canadian arts ecology – can thrive.
 We are therefore grateful for support from: